It's news from South Florida tonight that the FBI has searched the home of the former president.

 I'll tell you how.

-But the judge in my case could care less, and of course, Mr. Weissman will never face any charges.
+And of course, Mr. Weissman will never face any charges.

 It's all about intimidation.

-So I brought this up with Bill O'Reilly earlier in the program today, and and I think you know me well enough to know that I'm a strong supporter of law enforcement.
+So I brought this up with Bill O'Reilly earlier in the program today, and I think you know me well enough to know that I'm a strong supporter of law enforcement.

-My mom was a prison guard, my dad was a family court probation officer.
+My dad was a family court probation officer.

-And as somebody that has been so supportive and outspoken all these what, thirty-five years on radio and twenty-six plus years on Fox News, supportive of law enforcement, after all these witch hunts, all these political persecutions,
+And as somebody that has been so supportive and outspoken all these, what, 35 years on radio and 26 plus years on Fox News, supportive of law enforcement, after all these witch hunts, all these political persecutions, including your case and the treatment of your case for a process crime or Paul Manafort or in the case now of Donald Trump.

 Roger, how could any American trust this?

-Henry Clinton uses bleach to destroy a hard drive that includes classified documents.
+Hillary Clinton uses bleach to destroy a hard drive that includes classified documents.

 She destroys multiple cell phones.

-The FBI investigates her, no charges are brought.
+The FBI investigates her.

 Where's the pre-dawn raid at Hunter Biden's house?